Improve Developer Velocity by Decentralizing Testing

 However it is implemented, this system lets developers test their code against the cluster’s other dependencies earlier in the replication process.
 In years past, this capacity was really only open to enterprise teams with large, dedicated platform engineering teams.
 With a service like Signadot, it’s possible for large teams to implement request isolation and shift testing left with a standard set of tools to isolate requests.

 This can also lead to cultural shifts within an organization: Empowered to run E2E and acceptance testing earlier, development teams can integrate expertise that was previously concentrated in QA teams.
-We may even see QA engineers shifting left as they help product engineers test more things, more accurately, sooner.
+We may even see QA engineers shifting left as they help product engineers test more things, more accurately and sooner.

 5 Benefits of Decentralized Testing